 No more 15 MB limit!

 One other quick tip for Mac developers: use Android Transfer to help copy files over for testing.
-It makes things a lot easier than having to download files and apps from Web URLs over and over again.
+It makes things a lot easier than having to download files and apps from Web URLs repeatedly.

-If all of this sounds daunting, but you read this far, you may just have it in you to take your development work further!
+If all of these sounds daunting, but you read this far, you may just have it in you to take your development work further!

 Developing better user experiences is really what this is all about.
 It takes work, but the results are worth it.

-If you’d like to know more about converting your content for mobile using Captivate, or if you have a project on the horizon, feel free to contact us.
+If you’d like to know more about converting your content for mobile using Captivate, or if you have a project on the horizon, contact us.

 Latest posts by Chad Udell (see all)